nprapps/dailygraphics/README.md

 Large media assets (images, videos, audio) are synced with an Amazon S3 bucket configured in ```app_config.ASSETS_S3_BUCKET``` in a folder with the name of the project.
 This allows everyone who works on the project to access these assets without storing them in the graphics repository, giving us faster clone times and the ability to open source our work.

 Syncing these assets requires running a couple different commands at the right times.
-When you create new assets or make changes to current assets that need to get uploaded to the server, run ```fab assets.sync```.
+When you create new assets or make changes to current assets that need to get uploaded to the server, run ```fab assets.sync:$SLUG```.
 This will do a few things:

 * If there is an asset on S3 that does not exist on your local filesystem it will be downloaded.
 * If there is an asset on that exists on your local filesystem but not on S3, you will be prompted to either upload (type "u") OR delete (type "d") your local copy.